redsun-acquisition/redsun-frontpage/statement/index.md

 The desire to have a flexible framework for building custom applications for microscopy is strong in the community, but there is yet no way to find a reacheable consensus among interested parties to develop such framework.

-The following sections illustrate the decision-making process that led to the conception of RedSun.
+The following sections illustrate the decision-making process that led to the conception of Redsun.

 ```{toctree}
 :maxdepth: 1